Who is Berlin-Wheeler?

-The best way to go about dealing with a debt collector is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Berlin-Wheeler for millions of clients nationwide.
+The most effective way to deal with a debt collector is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Berlin-Wheeler on behalf of their clients.

 Will Berlin-Wheeler sue me or garnish my wages?

 It’s possible that a collection agency will sue you when attempting to collect a debt, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They help you dispute the Berlin-Wheeler debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Berlin-Wheeler again.